dlbewley/demo-autofs/argo-apps/readme.md

 ## Write Data 1Password

-* Edit `{client,ldap,nfs}/base/scripts/userData` and insert configuration that should not be stored in git.
+* Copy and edit the `{client,ldap,nfs}/base/scripts/userData` scripts.
+Insert the configuration that should not be stored in git.
 Eg. Red Hat subscription activation keys.

-* Store the VM userData for each VM in 1Password <https://developer.1password.com/docs/cli/item-create/>
+* Store the the updated userData for each VM in 1Password <https://developer.1password.com/docs/cli/item-create/>

 ```bash
 vault=eso